carl-codling/PiDrop/README.md

 # PiDrop
-This project was created uising the Dropbox Python SDK to give me some tools to manage a dropbox on my Raspberry Pi 3 Model B+ and provides basic (see limitations below) syncing of dropbox folders and a text based UI (with Urwid) for manging those files and folders.
+This project was created uising the Dropbox Python SDK to give me some tools to manage a dropbox on my Raspberry Pi 3 Model B+ and provides basic syncing of dropbox folders and a text based UI (with Urwid) for manging those files and folders.

-Dropbox does provide some CL tools for working on Linux systems but they are'nt compatible with ARM based architecture so this code my be either a solution or starting point for other projects on similar setups.
+Dropbox does provide some CL tools for working on Linux systems but they are'nt compatible with ARM based architecture so this code may be either a solution or starting point for other projects on similar setups.

 ## Assumed Setup: